modxcms/fred/docs/option_sets/index.md

 If set to `true` XHR request will be fired to render the Element through both Twig and MODX parsers.
 This means you can have dynamic content that references other pages within a Fred page using MODX Snippets.

 ### mediaSource
-ID of the Media Source to use for Finder.
-Multiple IDs can be passed separated by comma `,`.
+Name of the Media Source to use for Finder.
+Multiple Names can be passed separated by comma `,`.

 ### imageMediaSource
-ID of the Media Source to use for Image fields.
-Multiple IDs can be passed separated by comma `,`.
+Name of the Media Source to use for Image fields.
+Multiple Names can be passed separated by comma `,`.
 This option overrides `mediaSource`.

 ### settings
 An array of setting objects and group objects for the Fred Element.
 Settings can also contain a special import object, to import another option set.